stufield/stutils/README.md

 ## LICENSE

-This package (suite of programs) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See please see the a [LICENSE](LICENSE).
+This package (suite of programs) is free software; you can redistribute it and/or modify it under the terms of the MIT License.
+See please see the [LICENSE](LICENSE).
 By using in this package you agree to abide by its terms.

-See [GNU licenses](http://www.gnu.org/licenses/) for a copy of the GNU General Public License.

 -----

-Created on 2019-09-13 by [Rmarkdown](https://github.com/rstudio/rmarkdown) (v1.11) and R version
+Created by [Rmarkdown](https://github.com/rstudio/rmarkdown) (v2.6) and
-3.5.2 (2018-12-20).
+R version 3.6.3 (2020-02-29).